asvin-io/asvin-docs/docs/source/tutorials/Fed4FIRE-Experiments.rst

                 :align: center

 3. Deploying asvin API stack image
-        The example python code running the API stack for simulating the edge device is provided in **https://github.com/Asvin-io/tutorials/tree/main/Fed4FIRE-Experiments**
+        The example python code running the API stack for simulating the edge device is provided in `Asvin github repository <https://github.com/Asvin-io/tutorials/tree/main/Fed4FIRE-Experiments/image>`_.
         The user has to provide the credentials for Blockchain server and IPFS Login, User Key and Device key in the UserDetails.json file.

         The image takes 2 user inputs: